seancdavis/seancdavis-com/www/src/blog/posts/2019-05-02-what-you-need-to-know-about-netlify-forms.md

 But what Netlify does is listen for POST requests to your domain, and then it processes those requests as form submissions.
 This leads to two important notes:

 1. A form _must_ send a POST request.
-That means either using a `method=“POST"` attribute on the form and submitting directly, or by ensuring you are sending a POST request via [AJAX](<https:en.wikipedia.org_wiki_Ajax_(programming)>)/[XHR](https://en.wikipedia.org/wiki/XMLHttpRequest).
+That means either using a `method="POST"` attribute on the form and submitting directly, or by ensuring you are sending a POST request via [AJAX](<https:en.wikipedia.org_wiki_Ajax_(programming)>)/[XHR](https://en.wikipedia.org/wiki/XMLHttpRequest).
 2. The `action` attribute on the form is the path to which you are going to submit your form.
 This can be any path.
 The attribute can also be omitted (which means it will be submitted to the current URL).
 The value of the `action` attribute simply **determines where the user will end up after the form is submitted**.
 This is only relevant if you are submitting the form via HTTP (not AJAX/XHR).

 ## 3. There is a spam filter!

 Netlify uses [Akismet](https://akismet.com/) to filter entries to the form.
 This is beneficial in that it provides additional filtering beyond what a [ReCAPTCHA](https://en.wikipedia.org/wiki/ReCAPTCHA) or [honeypot](<https://en.wikipedia.org/wiki/Honeypot_(computing)>) field can provide.
-It also won’t count spam entries toward your total submissions for the month.
+It also won't count spam entries toward your total submissions for the month.

 The downside is that **you need to use real data when testing forms**.
-It’s so easy to want to put in bogus data.
+It's so easy to want to put in bogus data.
 But if you submit too many forms too fast, or if you use repeated or obviously fake content, you may not see those entries appear on the back-end.
 However, on the front-end of the site it will appear as though the submission went through.
-And unfortunately, there is no visibility into what gets picked up by the spam filter without talking to Netlify’s support team.
+And unfortunately, there is no visibility into what gets picked up by the spam filter without talking to Netlify's support team.
 This means entries that you submitted may appear to be lost in the ether forever.

 ## 4. JS-rendered forms require an extra field.

 Netlify adds a hidden field to each static HTML form after the build is completed (and before it is deployed).
 This field is named `form-name` and contains the value of the `name` attribute on the form.
 Netlify uses the value of the `form-name` field to know in which form to place the entry.

-Netlify doesn’t handle this when the form is rendered via JS because that happens dynamically and Netlify can’t insert itself in that process.
+Netlify doesn't handle this when the form is rendered via JS because that happens dynamically and Netlify can't insert itself in that process.

-So, if you are sending a JS(X) form submission via HTTP, you’d have to include a hidden field like this:
+So, if you are sending a JS(X) form submission via HTTP, you'd have to include a hidden field like this:

 ```html
 <input name="form-name" value="Netlify Rocks" type="hidden" />
 ```

-Or, if you are submitting via AJAX/XHR, you’d have to add that key-value pair to the data you are posting.
+Or, if you are submitting via AJAX/XHR, you'd have to add that key-value pair to the data you are posting.

 ## 5. ReCAPTCHA is tricky for JS-rendered forms.

 Netlify [offers a ReCAPTCHA out of the box](https://www.netlify.com/docs/form-handling/#explicit-recaptcha-2), which is super awesome.
 Within a static HTML page, all you have to do is add the `data-netlify-recaptcha="true"` attribute to the form **and** to a `<div>` inside the form in which you want the ReCAPTCHA to appear.

-However, if using a JS-rendered form, because Netlify can’t inject itself during the rendering process, the default ReCAPTCHA is not going to work.
+However, if using a JS-rendered form, because Netlify can't inject itself during the rendering process, the default ReCAPTCHA is not going to work.
 Fortunately, you can provide your own, [but it takes some extra setup](https://www.netlify.com/docs/form-handling#custom-recaptcha-2-with-your-own-settings).
-And, if submitting via AJAX/XHR, it requires that you send the `g-recaptcha-response` field’s value along with your form data.
+And, if submitting via AJAX/XHR, it requires that you send the `g-recaptcha-response` field's value along with your form data.

 ## 6. Submissions sent via JS must be encoded.